-These canals also intercept and drain groundwater, and discharges from to Onsite Sewage Treatment & Disposal Systems (OSTDSs also called septic tanks) groundwater flows.
+These canals also intercept and drain groundwater, and discharges from Onsite Sewage Treatment & Disposal Systems (OSTDSs also called septic tanks) groundwater flows.
 In 2018, the County produced a Final Report in support of Resolution No. R-911-16 entitled Septic Systems Vulnerable to Sea Level Rise (Miami Dade County, 2018).
 Since 1994, sea levels have risen four inches and are expected to increase an additional two to six inches by 2030.
 This has, in turn, led to higher groundwater levels in certain areas.
 The County, in collaboration with the USGS, identified how sea level rise will increase groundwater levels over the longer term.
 During times of elevated groundwater levels, OSTDSs may not properly function as designed.
 The 2018 study identified areas where groundwater levels are close enough to the surface that the existing OSTDSs are likely compromised and may no longer be providing adequate treatment at least part of the year.
 This is particularly pronounced in the C-7 and C-8 Canal basins where limited depth to groundwater does not allow the septic systems to function as designed.
 More than half of the freshwater received by the bay via surface water inputs enters through these northernmost canals.
 Steady freshwater and submarine groundwater inputs from the Biscayne Aquifer have largely been replaced by pulsed discharges from the canals.
 The timing, source, and quality of water delivered to the bay can influence the health, diversity, and distribution of flora and fauna within the ecosystem including seagrasses and fisheries (Miami Dade County, 2019).
 The primary transport of pollutants within the RAP Study Area is believed to be due to discharge from the C-7 and C-8 Canals.
-However, the volume of polluted groundwater that enters the bay directly from the Biscayne aquifer is not known at this time, These canals serve the local watersheds within the study area as well as areas well upstream of the study area (Figure 2-10).
+However, the volume of polluted groundwater that enters the bay directly from the Biscayne aquifer is not known at this time.
+These canals serve the local watersheds within the study area as well as areas well upstream of the study area (Figure 2-10).

 Sources of pollutants may also emanate from the nearshore areas, or areas directly adjacent to the bay, not served by a canal that discharge directly into the bay.
 The C-7 and C-8 Canals have been studied and modeled in a high level of detail by the County as described in the Miami-Dade County FY2021 Stormwater Management Program Update (Miami-Dade County, 2021).
 The following paragraphs summarize these two systems as outlined in the County’s 2021 Stormwater Management Program Update.